DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### Cluster
 * Cluster `object`: Describes the identifying information, config, and status of a cluster of Google Compute Engine instances.
   * clusterName `string`: Required.
 The cluster name.
 Cluster names within a project must be unique.
 Names of deleted clusters can be reused.
-  * clusterUuid `string`: Output-only.
+  * clusterUuid `string`: Output only.
 A cluster UUID (Unique Universal Identifier).
 Cloud Dataproc generates this value when it creates the cluster.
   * config [ClusterConfig](#clusterconfig)
   * labels `object`: Optional.
 The labels to associate with this cluster.
 Label keys must contain 1 to 63 characters, and must conform to RFC 1035 (https://www.ietf.org/rfc/rfc1035.txt).
 Label values may be empty, but, if present, must contain 1 to 63 characters, and must conform to RFC 1035 (https://www.ietf.org/rfc/rfc1035.txt).
 No more than 32 labels can be associated with a cluster.
   * metrics [ClusterMetrics](#clustermetrics)
   * projectId `string`: Required.
 The Google Cloud Platform project ID that the cluster belongs to.
   * status [ClusterStatus](#clusterstatus)
-  * statusHistory `array`: Output-only.
+  * statusHistory `array`: Output only.
 The previous cluster status.
     * items [ClusterStatus](#clusterstatus)

 ### ClusterConfig